 The Memorandum and Articles of Association require that a Trustee shall hold office until the end of the Annual General Meeting held nearest in time to the third anniversary of his election.
 One third or the nearest to one third, of Trustees must retire at each Annual General Meeting, those longest in office retiring first.
 A Trustee retiring by rotation shall be eligible for re-election.
-This is approved by a majority vote by the Trustees at the Annual General Meeting.
+This is approved by a majority vote by the Trustees at the Annual General Meeting (in their capacity as company members).
 The Foundation ensures all its Trustees are trained under the various regulations.